 It is no secret that choosing to adopt a baby is a huge commitment.
 No two adoption stories are the same.
 If you are thinking about completing a domestic infant adoption, there are a few things to keep in mind.
 First, your search could take a long time.
 Be patient.
 Second, there are many fraudulent adoption programs.
 You can avoid these traps by gathering plenty of information before you commit or exchange money.
 Third, do not be afraid to ask questions.
 The more questions you ask, the less heartache you could face in the future.
 Fourth, do you have enough support?
 Whether it is your first child or your fifth, adopting a child comes with many unexpected needs.
 Familiarize yourself with the programs available to get you any additional support.
 Yes, adoption is hard work, but it is worth it in the end!

-If you are considering adopting a child, please contact Randle Palmer & Bernays for a consultation today!
+If you are considering adopting a child, please contact Randle Palmer & Associates for a consultation today!

 (Further reading on adopting an infant child)